bluebird75/winpdb/README.txt

     Python binaries (scripts) folder:

     On Linux this folder is usually /usr/bin and is in the path by default.

-    On OS X this folder might be /System/Library/Frameworks/Python.framework/Versions/2.4/bin  and is not
-    in the path by default.

     On Windows this folder is %PYTHONHOME%\Scripts and is not in the path by default.